 At school, you receive a lot of theoretical methods of success.
 They are formulas based on past achievement stories that make it seem as though there are limited approaches to prosperity.
-As important as having structured strategy is to achieve any goal, it is also important to not undermine the power of unconventionality.
+As important as having a structured strategy is to achieve any goal, it is also important to not undermine the power of unconventionality.

 A great example would be Airbnb, the service that completely revolutionized the way people find accommodations when traveling.
-It was estimated by Forbes in 2018 to be receiving a revenue of 3.8 billion to be worth about 38 billion.
+It was estimated by Forbes in 2018 to be receiving revenue of 3.8 billion to be worth about 38 billion.
 However, you’d be surprised to learn that it began through selling cereal.
 The year following Airbnb’s initial booking, the co-founders found themselves in a dire financial situation.
 They had no means of funding their new business.
-Taking advantage of the presidential elections that were taking place that year, they created a line of political themed cereals — most notably ‘Obama-O’s’ — that they sold $40 a box.
+Taking advantage of the presidential elections that were taking place that year, they created a line of political-themed cereals — most notably ‘Obama-O’s’ — that they sold $40 a box.
 They did this by purchasing mass amounts of bulk cereal and pasting together cardboard boxes.
 They managed to sell 800 boxes, making over 30 thousand dollars.

 This was the initiative that was pivotal for the trajectory of the company.
 Had they simply stuck with methods drawn out in textbooks, they may not have seen outstanding success in their business.
 Creativity goes a long way.